Any question about our Free Walking Tours?

-The "Paulista Ave" tour (cultural heart) goes on Sundays, at 3h30pm in English (in Portuguese on Sundays, at 3h00pm).
+The "Paulista Ave" tour (cultural heart) goes on Fridays and Sundays, at 3h30pm in English (in Portuguese on Sundays, at 3h00pm).
 The Meeting Point is on the corner of Paulista Ave X Augusta St. (Jardins side), in front of Banco do Brasil (subway station: Consolação).

-The "Vila Madalena" tour (local side) runs on Sundays, at 11h00am in English (in Portuguese on Sundays at 10h30am).
+The "Vila Madalena" tour (local side) runs on Fridays and Sundays, at 11h00am in English (in Portuguese on Sundays at 10h30am).
 The Meeting Point is outside of Fradique Coutinho subway station (Yellow line), on the corner of Pinheiro St. and Fradique Coutinho St.

 The "Ibirapuera Park" tour (inside the green) happens on Saturdays, at 4h00pm in English (in Portuguese on Saturdays, at 3h30pm).
 The Meeting Point is in front of AACD Servidor subway station (purle line).